Kyle Petty

 Kyle Eugene Petty (born June 2, 1960) is an American former stock car racing driver and current racing commentator.
 He is the son of racer Richard Petty, grandson of racer Lee Petty, and father of racer Adam Petty, who was killed in a crash during practice in May 2000.
 Petty last drove the No. 45 Dodge Charger for Petty Enterprises, where he was CEO; his last race was in 2008.
+He is also an active philanthropist and has run the Kyle Petty Charity Ride Across America since 1995.

-Early career
+Early life and career

-Petty was born in Randleman, North Carolina.
+Petty was born in Randleman, North Carolina to his parents Lynda and Richard Petty.
+Petty is a third generation NASCAR driver his grandfather, Lee Petty, won the first Daytona 500 in 1959 and was also a three-time NASCAR champion.
+His father Richard is a seven-time NASCAR champion.
+He has three younger sisters.
+Petty graduated from Randleman High School where he was a notable quarterback and basketball player even being offered scholarships to play in college however he turned them down to pursue racing.
+He was later inducted into the schools Hall of Fame in 2016.

+Petty also played Little League Baseball growing up and in 2010 he was inducted into the Little League Hall of Excellence, the highest honor Little League can bestow.

 He made his major-league stock car debut at the age of eighteen.
 He won the first race he entered, the 1979 Daytona ARCA 200, in one of his father's old 1978 Dodge Magnum race cars, at the time, Petty became the youngest driver to win a major-league stock car race.

 NASCAR career

 1979-1984

-He made his Winston Cup Series debut, again driving a passed down STP Dodge Magnum numbered No. 42 (a number used by his grandfather Lee Petty) for his family's team.
+Petty made his Winston Cup Series debut, again driving a passed down STP Dodge Magnum numbered No. 42 (a number used by his grandfather Lee Petty) for his family's team.
 He ran five races and had a ninth-place finish in his first series race, the 1979 Talladega 500.
 In 1980, he made a total of fifteen starts in the No. 42 (after crashing the last of his father's Dodge Magnums in one of the Daytona 125 qualifying races) and had six top-ten finishes, garnering a twenty-eighth-place points finish.
 He began the 1981 season driving his father's No. 43 for one race, before running a full schedule in his regular No. 42, finishing in the top-ten ten times and finishing twelfth in points.